bioinfo-pf-curie/RNA-seq/README.md

 Here are a few examples of how to set the profile option.

 ```
-## Run the pipeline locally, using the global Curie environment (build by conda)
+## Run the pipeline locally, using the global environment (build by conda)
--profile curie
+-profile condaPath

 ## Run the pipeline on the cluster, using the Singularity containers
 -profile cluster,singularity